imsingh/inders.in/_drafts/inheritance-with-javascript-prototype-what-is-it.md

 Now similarly, we want to create an iPhone class, which should have 'iOS' as it's os.
 It should also have faceIDScan method.

-First, we have to create a Iphone constructor function and inside it, we should call SmartPhone constructor, as follow:
+First, we have to create an Iphone constructor function and inside it, we should call SmartPhone constructor, as follow:

     function Iphone() {
        SmartPhone.call(this, 'iOS');